Chart Color Schemes

 Richmond has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified a total of 72 infrastructure projects that could impact the area.
-Key initiatives include Elizabeth Street North Richmond Social Housing, 587-593 Church Street Hotel Development, Victoria Gardens Redevelopment, and Riverbend - The Park House.
-The following list details those considered most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 72 such projects that are expected to impact the area.
+Notable projects include Elizabeth Street North Richmond Social Housing, 587-593 Church Street Hotel Development, Victoria Gardens Redevelopment, and Riverbend - The Park House.
+A list detailing those most relevant is provided below.

 Professional plan users can use the search below to filter and access additional projects.